 Torrance, CA 90501

-Medical EmergenciesRush your rabbit to the vet if you see: lack of appetite; diarrhea; few or no fecal pellets; listlessness; crusty ears; overgrown teeth, mucus around the eyes or nose; urine-soaked fur, straining to urinate; lump or swellings; head tilt; or any sudden behavior change.
+Medical EmergenciesRush your rabbit to the vet if you see: lack of appetite; diarrhea; few or no fecal pellets; listlessness; crusty ears; overgrown teeth; urine-soaked fur, straining to urinate; lump or swellings; head tilt; or any sudden behavior change.
 Rabbits don’t show illness like cats and dogs, so any perceived problem should be treated as an emergency.
 One skipped meal could mean your rabbit is in grave danger.

 Your rabbit’s diet should include lots of fresh hay (timothy or oat for adults; alfalfa hay for babies), plain commercial rabbit pellets (no nuts, seeds, etc.) and fresh, washed vegetables and leafy greens.
 Romaine lettuce, carrot tops, dandelions, parsley, radish leaves, broccoli leaves, and cilantro are all good.